aframevr/aframe/docs/primitives/index.md

 ## Register a Primitive

-We can compose and register our own primitives for other people to consume.
+We can compose and register our own primitives (i.e., register an element) for other people to easily use.

 For example, here is what the registration looks like for `<a-box>` primitive: